 SECTION 3 Your drugs need to be on the plan's "Drug List"

-Section 3.1 The "Drug List" tells which Part D drugs are covered the plan's Drug List.
+Section 3.1 The "Drug List" tells which Part D drugs are covered

 The plan has a "List of Covered Drugs (Formulary)."
 In this Evidence of Coverage, we call it the "Drug List" for short.